Georgegriff/griffadev/src/posts/building-dynamic-static-sites/building-dynamic-static-sites.md

 ## Progressive Enhancement

-Now you have your website fetching the external data, let's see how could approach displaying the content in your HTML.
+Now I have the website fetching the external data, let's see how I could approach displaying the content in the HTML.

 When designing an dynamic experience its a good idea to think about what is the minimal experience you can provide without needing JavaScript, and build from there.
 You could start out very simply and just load a link `<a>` to the YouTube videos, perhaps the thumbnail could open a tab to YouTube, this needs no JS at all, and is what I did: